-While the future is always uncertain, let's be generous and assume that over the next five years, all of the following things transpire at Amazon (we would characterize this as an optimistic scenario):

-- 1. Revenue continues to grow at 20% per year; - 2.
-Profit margins triple from 1.6% at present to 4.9%; - 3.
-The company doesn't issue any more stock options; and - 4.
-Amazon is able to finance its growth without issuing any additional shares.
+While the future is always uncertain, let's be generous and assume that over the next five years, all of the following things transpire at Amazon (we would characterize this as an optimistic scenario): Revenue continues to grow at 20% per year; Profit margins triple from 1.6% at present to 4.9%; The company doesn't issue any more stock options; and Amazon is able to finance its growth without issuing any additional shares.
 If all of that happens, Amazon will earn approximately \$32 per share in 2021 versus \$4.90 today.
 At the current share price of \$839, this implies a 26x price-to-earnings multiple on those future earnings.
 By comparison, one of the best retailers in the world - Costco (Nasdaq:COST) - currently trades at a 30x price-to-earnings multiple.
-In other words, even if things go very right for Amazon, shareholders may not earn a satisfactory return given the current stock valuation.

-Now, what could go wrong?
+In other words, even if things go very right for Amazon, shareholders may not earn a satisfactory return given the current stock valuation. part of the of Berkshire that we look Now, what could go wrong?
 First, the law of large numbers suggest that Amazon will likely struggle to maintain its current 20% revenue growth rate for the next five years.
 Second, even the best of retailers struggle to earn a 4.9% profit margin.
 For example, Costco earns about a 2% profit margin.
 Finally, dilution via stock options is virtually guaranteed.
-From our perspective, the risk/reward proposition for Amazon is markedly unattractive.
+From our perspective, the risk/reward proposition for Amazon is markedly unattractive. who have Recommending the stock based on a different view of how the future will unfold for Amazon is